On this page we address common questions about the where, when, what and why of Greenland Trees. If additional questions, please contact us.

 Where do we plant trees?

-For now, we only plant trees in the Arboretum Groenlandicum in Narsarsuaq in south Greenland.
-The Narsarsuaq climate is sheltered from ice sheet winds and damp marine weather.
-This often sunny location is 250 km further south than Iceland!
+We only plant trees in the Arboretum Groenlandicum in Narsarsuaq, south Greenland.
+The Narsarsuaq climate is sheltered from ice sheet winds and damp North Atlantic weather.
+This often sunny location is 250 km further south than Iceland where trees also thrive today!

 Can trees live in Greenland?

-While Greenland may be thought to lack trees, today the island is host to a growing population of shrubs (birch, alder, rowan and willow) and trees planted by people.
-Climate conditions have been warming the past 150 years and increased rainfall has made southern Greenland an excellent site for tree growth today.
-In fact, since 1953, people have added an estimated 300.000 trees in several locations across southern Greenland.
+While Greenland may be thought to lack trees, today the island is host to a growing population of shrubs (birch, alder, rowan (mountain-ash) and willow) and trees planted by people since the 1890s.
+Climate conditions have been warming the past 150 years and increased rainfall has made southern Greenland a very favorable site for tree growth today.
+Since 1953, people have added an estimated 300,000 trees in several locations across southern Greenland.

 Why not plant in an environment where tree growth (CO2 sequestration) is faster?
 Isn’t afforestation more effective in the tropics?